readyready15728/misc/awakemud-notes.md

 who offers work (for less experienced runners).
 (And it's (not all) Matrix work.)
 * There is also an ActiveSoft store on the first floor.
-* Action Computers and Electronics sells wrist phones and various optical equipment.
+* Action Computers and Electronics sells wrist computers, phones and various optical equipment.
 In addition, Mike offers work (for less experienced runners).
 (And it's Matrix work.)
 * Shiba's Stables in Little Chiba sells the Phoenix cyberdeck.
 * Kang's Pawn Shop in Little Chiba sells radios.
 * White Oak Clinic in Little Chiba installs cyberware.